piguycs/piguycs/README.md

 I am up for any freelancing offers and an opportunities for me to gain experience and build connections.
 I am also looking for any internships for my second year of University (2023-2024)

 I recently found out my love for video game modding, Minecraft in particular, and I have a few projects which I have been working on.
 One of these includes a fully finished minecraft mod [Allay in a Bottle](https://github.com/RocKing1001/AllayInABottle) which has over 1000 downloads across 2 platforms.
-The mod makes use of kotlin and java along with mixins.
+The mod makes use of Kotlin and Java along with mixins.

-### what have I been doing recently
+### What have I been doing recently
-- Learned kotlin and minecraft mod dev in a day and working on [Allay in a bottle](https://github.com/RocKing1001/AllayInABottle)
+- Learned Kotlin and Minecraft modding in a day and working on [Allay in a bottle](https://github.com/RocKing1001/AllayInABottle)
 - An indev chat application made with open source in mind.
 I work on this whenever I have free time, and my goal is to make a fully open source stack for this app, and write wrappers to integrate with various backends.

 ### Work Experience